Communication

 Etymology

-From Middle English communicacion, from Old French communicacion, from Latin commūnicātiōnem, accusative singular of commūnicātiō (imparting, communicating), from commūnicō (I share, I impart).
+Inherited from Middle English communicacion, from Old French communicacion, from Latin commūnicātiōnem, accusative singular of commūnicātiō (imparting, communicating), from commūnicō (I share, I impart).

 « Back to Terms Index